jorgensd/dolfinx-tutorial/_sources/fem.md

 - Solve linear PDEs (such as the Poisson equation),
 - Solve time-dependent PDEs (such as the heat equation),
-- Solve nonlinear PDEs,
+- Solve non-linear PDEs,
-- Solve systems of time-dependent nonlinear PDEs.
+- Solve systems of time-dependent non-linear PDEs.

-Important topics involve how to set boundary conditions of various types (Dirichlet, Neumann, Robin), how to create meshes, how to define variable coefficients, how to interact with linear and nonlinear solvers, and how to postprocess and visualize solutions.
+Important topics involve how to set boundary conditions of various types (Dirichlet, Neumann, Robin), how to create meshes, how to define variable coefficients, how to interact with linear and non-linear solvers, and how to post-process and visualize solutions.

 # How to use this tutorial